hetznercloud/fleeting-plugin-hetzner/docs/guides/monitoring.md

         for: 5s
 ```

-The following Prometheus alert rule is used to trigger an alert when an error occur in the gitlab-runner:
+The following Prometheus alert rule is used to trigger an alert when an error occurs in the gitlab-runner:

 ```yml
 groups: